YahooArchive/dispatchr/README.md

 ## Store Interface

-We have provided utilities for creating stores in a couple of forms:

-* `require('dispatchr/utils/createStore')` returns a `React.createClass`-like function for creating stores.
-* `require('dispatchr/utils/BaseStore')` returns an extendable class.

-You are not required to use these if you want to keep your stores completely decoupled from the dispatcher.
-Dispatchr expects that your stores use the following interface:
+We have provided [utilities for creating stores](#helper-utilities) but you are not required to use these if you want to keep your stores completely decoupled from the dispatcher.
+Dispatchr only expects that your stores use the following interface:

 ### Constructor